en-ver/markdownlint-mcp/README-dev.md

 Here's the sequence of events for the local development setup:

-1. The agent calls a tool from the `markdownlint` server.
+1. The agent calls a tool from the `md-lint` server.
-2. The Gemini CLI sees the `mcp_servers` configuration for `markdownlint`.
+2. The Gemini CLI sees the `mcp_servers` configuration for `md-lint`.
-3. It executes `uv run markdownlint-mcp-server` in the specified project directory.
+3. It executes `uv run md-lint-mcp-server` in the specified project directory.
-4. `uv` activates the project's virtual environment and runs the `markdownlint-mcp-server` script.
+4. `uv` activates the project's virtual environment and runs the `md-lint-mcp-server` script.
 5. The script calls the `run()` function in `main.py`, starting the server.
 6. The server communicates with the CLI over stdio to execute the tool and return the result.